Is it true that using frames makes it harder for search engines to properly index my site?

 In the picture above the Main Frame (or assembler) is one HTML file, the Navigation Frame is a second HTML file, and the Content Frame is a third HTML file (these need not be HTML files).
 When a someone visits your site, they are presented with the Main Frame (or assembler) which they download into their Web browser.
 Their browser reads the code in that file and then sends a second and third request back to your server for the two additional files.
 Once the additional files are received, the visitor’s browser assembles the page.

 When a search engine spider visits your framed Web page, it also sees the Main Frame (assembler) file, which is used to stitch the frames together.
 Unfortunately, the links from the main frame page (the stitching page) to the included frames pages (the body and navigation pages) are created using SRC links instead of HREF links.
-Inktomi and AltaVista will not follow those.
-So all Inktomi and AltaVista will see is the code you use to assemble your frame pages, not your content or navigation.
+So all search engines will see is the code you use to assemble your frame pages, not your content or navigation.
 There is a workaround involving the use of the <NOFRAMES> tag, but then you have to maintain two versions of your website, one version spread out throughout your Content Files and one version included in your Main Frame files.
 That means editing your content twice for each change you make to any text on your site.

 Google will follow your assembler page SRC links, but that’s not good news for you.
 Because your Content Frames don’t have any of your navigation in them (you pulled it all out to place in your Navigation Frame), the people who visit your page will see your content but without your site navigation.
 That’s a usability nightmare.
 There is a workaround for this issue as well, but it adds even more usability problems for your site, as it involves redirecting your visitor to multiple assembler pages when they land on your content pages from the search engines.

-What the search engines say about frames and websites
+What the search engines say about frames and websites: A look back at search engine history (kept here for posterity)

 “12.
 What types of Web pages does AltaVista not index?